Mon Ami Gabi

-The food is classic French with go-to's like steak frites and chicken grand-mere.
+The food is classic French with go-to’s like steak frites and chicken grand-mere.
 They’re solid, expected dishes that are heavy on the butter, onions, and cheese.
 Be still our beating hearts, literally, because this stuff is heavy.
-The service is typically fantastic, and the staff is incredibly helpful with wine options, food recommendations, and general pleasantries.
+The service is great, and the staff is incredibly helpful with wine options, food recommendations, and general pleasantries.

 Vous botter les fesses, Mon Ami Gabi.

 Every table gets bread, and it’s a standard loaf of French bread.
 Why make a note about the bread?
 They bring it to you in a paper bag, which means you can tear off a piece without getting all handsy on the bread itself.
 It’s the simple things we appreciate.

 A great starter with bacon and a soft poached egg.
 Pro tip: let the waiter know you’re splitting this with your date.
 They’ll portion it out and give you each your own egg.

 Baked with a hearty layer of gruyere cheese.
 It’s wonderful.
 If we could, we’d order this every day of Chicago winter, all 265 days of it.

 Caramelized Sea Scallops

 Small scallops on a plate of housemade spaetzle with an earthy mushroom cream.
 The spaetzle has a gnocchi like consistency, and the sauce is rich.
 It’s hard to polish off an entire plate on your own, but it’s great to split.